-Explanation: Fat lime is prepared by calcination of comparatively pure carbonate of lime.
+Explanation: Fat lime is prepared by calcination of a comparatively pure carbonate of lime.
 It should be composed of about 95% calcium oxide.
-Percentage of impurities in limestones should not exceed 5% for preparing fat lime.
+The percentage of impurities in limestones should not exceed 5% for preparing fat lime.

 4. Clay content in feebly hydraulic lime is about ________